 - Future of Peace Operations

-Aditi Gorur is a research associate with the Future of Peace
+Aditi Gorur is a research analyst with the Future of Peace

 Operations program at Stimson.
 Her primary research focus is on preventing and

 responding to violence against civilians, particularly in the context of

 peacekeeping operations.
 Before joining Stimson, Gorur worked with the Indian

 Institute for Human Settlements in India, the Asia Foundation and the Center

 for Liberty in the Middle East in Washington, DC, and the Melbourne University